AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49960-filtering-by-date-does-not-work-for-customer-order-grid.md

 1. Go to **[!UICONTROL Edit customer]** on backend.
 1. Open the **[!UICONTROL Orders]** tab.
-1. Apply the date filters in the column *[!UICONTROL Purchased]*.
+1. Apply date filters in the column *[!UICONTROL Purchased]*.

 <u>Expected results</u>:

-Applying the date filter sorts customer orders in the correct order.
+Applying the filter sorts customer orders by their purchased dates.

 <u>Actual results</u>: